sgharlow/kiro-living-docs-devpost/docs/security-audit.md

 ✅ Security best practices followed
 FINAL RECOMMENDATIONS
 Before Upload (Optional but Recommended)
-Update Repository URL: Replace <repository-url> placeholder in README.md Review .env.example: Ensure all documented variables are appropriate Final Scan: Run one more check for any TODO comments with sensitive info After Upload
+Update Repository URL: Replace <repository-url> placeholder in README.md (✅ COMPLETED) Review .env.example: Ensure all documented variables are appropriate Final Scan: Run one more check for any TODO comments with sensitive info After Upload